-- > When the Convention was established, a conscious decision was taken not to establish a traditional secretariat for the Convention.
-In lieu of a traditional secretariat, the States Parties in 2001 mandated the establishment of the Anti-Personnel Mine Ban Convention Implementation Support Unit at the Geneva International Centre for Humanitarian Demining. - > The Implementation Support Unit is a cost-effective and innovative means to provide the necessary support to States Parties that are elected to positions of responsibility and to service the needs of all other States Parties.
-It is funded on a voluntary basis by States Parties. - > The Implementation Support Unit is the authoritative information source on matters concerning the Convention and its implementation.
-All interested actors, including journalists, diplomats and academics, are welcome to contact the Unit.
+- > In 2001, the States Parties agreed to establish the Implementation Support Unit at the Geneva International Centre for Humanitarian Demining. - > The Implementation Support Unit is mandated to prepare, support and carry out follow-up activities from formal and informal meetings under the Convention, to support the Convention's President and Co-Chairs and to provide advice and technical support to States Parties on the implementation and universalisation of the Convention. - > The Implementation Support Unit is the authoritative information source on matters concerning the Convention and its implementation.
+All interested actors, including journalists, diplomats, academics and States not parties, are welcome to contact the Unit.